qlik-oss/picasso.js/docs/src/input/component-labels.md

   {
     type: 'rows',
     key: 'rects',
+    layout: {
-    displayOrder: 1,
+      displayOrder: 1
+    },
     /* ... */
   },
   {
     type: 'labels',
+    layout: {
-    displayOrder: 2 // must be larger than the displayOrder for the 'rects' component
+      displayOrder: 2 // must be larger than the displayOrder for the 'rects' component },
     settings: {
       sources: [{
         component: 'rects',